-We are delighted to have you as part of Ashland Public Schools, which is a dynamic and rewarding environment in which to work.
-We are a district with outstanding faculty and staff and an incredible mission to commit ourselves every minute, every hour, every day to every student.
-Whether you have recently joined us or have been at APS for a while, we are confident that you will find our district to be a place of collaboration and teamwork.
+We are delighted to have you as part of Ashland Public Schools, a dynamic and rewarding environment.
+Our district is committed to every student, every minute, every hour, every day.
+This mission drives us, and we are confident you will find our district a place of collaboration and teamwork.

-We trust you will find this handbook informative and helpful in your role within the district.
+I hope you will find this handbook informative and helpful in your role within the district.
 Though our handbook contains general information and guidelines, it is not comprehensive nor addresses all possible applications of, or exceptions to, the general policies and procedures described.
 We welcome any suggestions you have about the information included in this document.
+For all policies related to the school district, please click here: School Committee Policies,